letsface/interview-postgresql/README.md

  * any other views of the data you need
 * pgtap/*.sql: add your own tests

+## Rules and evaluation criteria

-The test pgtap/complete.sql must pass as-is.
+* The test pgtap/complete.sql must pass as-is, without changes to the test.

-## Rules

 * The DDL must be normalized and enforce referential constraints and checks
 * Use double-quoted names for database entities to allow case-sensitivity
 * Table names must be CamelCase
 * property/column names must use_underscore
+* indentation and comments are considered

 ## pgtap